 Your goal is to analyze and understand what is or is not working within your company.
 Why is your turnover up?
 Why is absenteeism up in X department?

-What’re your teams progress like?
+What’s your team's progress like?
 These are the questions you need to ask yourself to build your HR dashboard.

 YOUR REPORTING IS A COMMUNICATION TOOL